inverse

 • \(A < 0\) and \(B < 0\) gives an increasing logarithmic function.

-\(\blacktriangleright \) When the leading coefficients are the same sign, then the logarithmic function is increasing.
+\(\blacktriangleright \) When the leading coefficients are the same sign, then the behavior of the logarithmic function is the same as the Core function.

-\(\blacktriangleright \) When the leading coefficients are different signs, then the logarithmic function is decreasing.
+\(\blacktriangleright \) When the leading coefficients are different signs, then the behavior of the logarithmic function is opposite the Core function.

 Just like with exponential functions, it is nice to have a mental model in your head of a basic logarithmic function an its characteristics.